Japanese Culture and Traditions

 However, not being tidy, especially outside the residence, may upset the neighbors.
 Therefore, people will call it meiwaku, meaning someone who causes inconvenience to others.
 For example, garbage disposal in Japan is very orderly.
 The disposal is done by separating the type of trash on a given day — burnable, non-burnable, bottles, and cans.

-While segregating the garbage as per the guidelines is necessary, not doing so will also upset the neighbors using the same garbage collection place.
+While segregating the garbage according to the guidelines is necessary, not doing so will also upset the neighbors who use the same garbage collection place.

 Many who come to Japan will notice that there are not many trash cans in public places, but people will not litter.
 This is because they tend not to eat and walk on the go.
 If they do, people will hold on to wrappers and pet bottles until they can throw them out.

-Some vending machines have a box with holes for plastic bottles and cans for recycling.
-Even during hanami or cherry blossom viewing, people properly throw out their trash and do not leave it behind.
+Some vending machines have boxes with holes for plastic bottles and cans for recycling.
+Even during the hanami or cherry blossom viewing, people properly throw out their trash and do not leave it behind.
 Also, it is an unwritten rule in Japan not to eat on the train because it may cause a mess or the smells may bother others.

 Japanese Proverbs Signifying the Cultural Importance of Cleanliness